Home Warranty for Smart Home Devices: What's Covered in 2026

 Provider Plan Name What It Covers Est. Cost Claim Limit

-Home Warranty Inc. Total Home Plan Doorbells, locks, thermostats, cameras, hubs ~$240/yr Varies
+Home Warranty Inc. Smart Home Protection Doorbells, locks, thermostats, cameras, hubs Varies by plan Varies

-AT&T HomeTech Protection Device Protection Home electronics, smart devices, game consoles ~$25/mo Per-device basis
+AT&T HomeTech Protection Device Protection Home electronics, smart devices, game consoles $25/mo (AT&T) or $35/mo Per-device basis

-Note that most home warranty electronics add-ons do not cover software failures, pre-existing damage, or connectivity issues — they focus on mechanical and electrical breakdowns of the devices themselves.
+Note that American Home Shield's Allstate Electronics Protection Plan must be added within the first 60 days of membership, and most electronics add-ons still do not cover software failures, pre-existing damage, or connectivity issues.
+They focus on mechanical and electrical breakdowns of the devices themselves.
+Asurion Home+ coverage, for example, begins on the 31st day of enrollment and excludes pre-existing failures.

 For a broader look at what add-on coverages cost and which ones are worth adding, check out our home warranty add-ons guide.